-Instructor's Summary for Murach's C# 2012
+Instructor's Summary for Murach's Visual Basic 2015

-This summary is intended to introduce you to the components of our Instructor's CD and to help you get started using them.
-At the least, we recommend that you read the topics under "What's on the Instructor's CD," because they not only describe the components but also our underlying instructional philosophy.
+This summary introduces you to the instructor's materials we've designed for this book and helps you get started using them.
+At the least, we recommend that you read the topics under "What's included in the instructor's materials," because they not only describe the components but also our underlying instructional philosophy.